FlorianBourniquel/Fenrir/README.md

  - Get 4 clones of repo url.git with 100 commits beetwen each clone and store them in ReposPath `python3.6 ./Mining.py url.git ReposPath 4 100`

+ - Get 1 clones of all repo contains in Path.project.txt and store them in ReposPath ./Mining.py -file Path.project.txt ReposPath 1 1

  - Analyse clones in ReposPath and store the result in OutPath `python3.6 ./Analyse.py ReposPath OutPath`

+ - Analyse clones in ReposPath and store the result in OutPath if there are at least 2 different antipatterns in the same method `python3.6 ./Analyse.py ReposPath OutPath -opmam`